 Abstract

 Pot marigold (Calendula officinalis L.) is a plant with multiple uses, notably its medicinal applications due to its richness and diversity in secondary metabolites, such as flavonoids, which possess anti-inflammatory and antioxidant properties.
-This study analyzed the growth, biomass distribution, and total flavonoid concentration in tubular flowers, ligulate flowers, and flower heads throughout the plant's floral development.
-Floral initiation and differentiation occurred five weeks after transplantation, following a sigmoid pattern of biomass accumulation in its organs and plant height.
-The aerial organs reached a maximum biomass of 76 g/plant on day 69.
+This study analyzed the plant growth, biomass distribution, and total flavonoid concentration in tubular flowers, ligulate flowers, and flower heads throughout the floral development.
+Floral initiation and differentiation occurred five weeks after transplantation, following a sigmoid pattern of biomass accumulation in its organs as well as in plant height.
+Aerial organs reached maximum biomass of 76 g/plant on day 69.
 The maximum absolute growth rate was 2.38 g/day at 62 days, while the highest relative growth rate was recorded in reproductive organs on day 48 (0.137 g/g/day).
-Flavonoids, expressed as quercetin equivalents, showed higher concentrations during stages ranging from flower buds about to open to fully opened flower heads (145-177.77 mg/g of dry matter).
-These findings emphasize the importance of harvesting at optimal stages to maximize flavonoid content and leverage their potential in therapeutic and commercial applications.
+Flavonoids, expressed as quercetin equivalents, showed higher concentrations during stages ranging from flower buds about to open to fully opened flower heads (145-177 mg/g of dry matter).
+These findings emphasize the importance of harvesting at optimal stages to maximize flavonoid content, and leverage their potential for therapeutic and commercial applications.

 Introduction

-The growing interest in secondary metabolites from medicinal plants is driven by their diverse applications in the pharmaceutical, therapeutic, cosmetic, and other industries.
-Among these, Calendula officinalis L., an annual herbaceous plant of the Asteraceae family native to the Mediterranean region1 but widely cultivated worldwide, has gained recognition due to the various uses of its flowers, including ornamental, medicinal, industrial, and culinary applications2.
-Currently, England is the world's largest producer of this species3.
+The growing interest in secondary metabolites from medicinal plants is driven by their diverse applications on pharmaceutical, therapeutic, cosmetic, and other industries.
+Among them, Calendula officinalis L., an annual herbaceous plant of the Asteraceae family native to the Mediterranean region1 but widely cultivated worldwide, has gained recognition due to the various uses of its flowers, including ornamental, medicinal, industrial, and culinary applications2.
+Currently, England is the world's largest producer of this C. officinalis3.

-The flower heads are the most utilized organ of the plant as they contain bioactive compounds such as flavonoids, carotenoids, terpenoids, essential oils, tannins, coumarins, carbohydrates, and fatty acids3,4,5,6.
-These compounds contribute to its pharmacological properties, including anti-inflammatory, antioxidant, antimicrobial, and wound-healing effects7.
-Historically, C. officinalis has been used in traditional medicine systems such as ayurveda and homeopathy to treat a wide range of ailments, from skin wounds and gastrointestinal disorders to menstrual irregularities and inflammatory conditions8.
+The flower heads are the most utilized organ of this plant as they contain bioactive compounds such as flavonoids, carotenoids, terpenoids, essential oils, tannins, coumarins, carbohydrates, and fatty acids3,4,5,6.
+These natural compounds contribute to its pharmacological properties, including anti-inflammatory, antioxidant, antimicrobial, and wound-healing effects7.
+Historically, C. officinalis, commonly known as pot marigold has been used in traditional medicine systems such as ayurveda and homeopathy for alleviating a wide range of ailments, from skin wounds and gastrointestinal disorders to menstrual irregularities and inflammatory conditions8.
 Modern applications extend to the pharmaceutical, food, and cosmetic industries, where calendula extracts are incorporated into creams, serums, tinctures, and drug delivery systems9.
 Despite extensive research, challenges remain in fully exploiting the therapeutic potential of C. officinalis.
-Variability in the concentration of bioactive compounds due to environmental and cultivation factors highlights the need for standardization in extraction and formulation processes.
+Variability in the concentration of bioactive compounds due to environmental and cultivation factors highlights the need for standardized in extraction and formulation processes.
 The biological activity of flavonoids and their identification in plant tissues are essential aspects of quality control10,11.

-In Mexico, pot marigold cultivation often occurs without a detailed understanding of its growth processes and floral development, limiting its physiological performance, yield, and the correlation between bioactive compounds and agronomic factors.
+In Mexico, pot marigold cultivation often occurs without a detailed understanding of its growth processes and floral development, thus limiting its physiological performance, yield, and the correlation between bioactive compounds and agronomic factors.
 The concentration and distribution of flavonoids in plant tissues are influenced by growth and cultivation conditions, emphasizing the importance of studying the physiological and developmental processes of this species.

-This study aimed to analyze biomass distribution and sink-source relationships in vegetative and reproductive organs of C. officinalis, identify key floral development events, and quantify the total flavonoid concentration in flower heads using a microspectrophotometric method.
+This study aimed to analyze biomass distribution and sink-source relationships in vegetative and reproductive organs of C. officinalis, for identifying key floral development events, and quantify the total flavonoid concentration in flower heads by means of a microspectrophotometric method proposed here.
 The findings aim to optimize agricultural practices and enhance the quality of products derived from this plant.

 Protocol